 where the horizontal map is induced by the evident open immersions.

 Thus, it will be sufficient to prove the commutativity of the following diagram~:

 where $\alpha_{X,Y,Z}$ denotes the canonical isomorphism.

 From now on, we consider only the smooth triples $(X,Y,Z)$ such that $Z$ is a closed subscheme of $Y$.
-Using the functoriality of $\pur{X,Y,Z}$, we remark that diagram {$(**)$} is natural with respect to morphisms $f:X' \rightarrow X$ which are transversal with $Y$ and $Z$.
+Using the functoriality of $\pur{X,Y,Z}$, we remark that the diagram {$(*)$} is natural with respect to morphisms $f:X' \rightarrow X$ which are transversal to $Y$ and $Z$.

-Consider the notations of paragraph \ref{def_diag} and put $D_ZX=B_Z(\dtex X)$ for short.
+Consider the notations of the paragraph \ref{def_diag} and put $D_ZX=B_Z(\dtex X)$ for short.
 We will expand these notations as follows~:

 To $(X,Y,Z)$, we associate the evident closed pair $(D_ZX,D_ZX|_Y)$ and the {\it double deformation space}